iXab3r/EyeAuras.Wiki/scripting/examples/basic/hello-world.md

 ## Switching it to `Click/Hold` mode and setting it to `F1`
 ![](https://i.imgur.com/s3eKrnp.png)

-`Click/Hold` is needed to deactivate the trigger immediately after pressing.
-That is, by pressing `F1` twice, we will execute our script twice.
-The `Toggle` mode would toggle the trigger on and off with each press, and since our action is in the OnEnter block, double pressing would execute our script only **once**.
+`Click/Hold` is used to deactivate the trigger immediately after pressing.
+So, by pressing `F1` twice, we will execute our script twice.
+The `Toggle` mode would toggle the trigger on and off with each press.
+Since our action is in the OnEnter block, double pressing would execute our script only **once**.

 ## All Set!
 Now, every time you press `F1`, your script will print to the `Event Log`.
-Of course, this is not the most exciting thing we can do, but we'll cover more in the following examples.
+Of course, this is not the most exciting thing we can do, but we'll explore more in the following examples.